Edt12/Computer-Science-Unit-5-Paper-Company-project/README.md

 My final A level Computer Science Project
 An app where users can buy or sell paper intended to have similar functionality to something like amazon

-NOTE-Does not take in actual credit cards
+NOTE-Does not take in or charge actual credit cards

 Main Features